MenuraDev/Blood_Donation_App/README.md

-# Blood Donation App 🩸
+# Life Link - Blood Donation Management System 🩸

 A simple yet powerful application to manage blood donations.
 This application helps in connecting blood donors with those in need.